 People who wear glasses or own a camera know about this little tool all too well.
 After all, it’s the best way to clean a camera lens or eyeglasses.

-Designed to remove dust and debris without producing lint or scratching delicate surfaces, Clorox wipes alternatives, but they are more likely to leave behind debris.are the best place to start when cleaning a laptop screen.
-You can use other cloth-based materials or
+Designed to remove dust and debris without producing lint or scratching delicate surfaces,are the best place to start when cleaning a laptop screen.

 Warning: Absolutely do not use a paper towel or tissue.
 They might seem soft when blowing your nose, but they are extremely rough on scratch-prone displays.

 Step 1: Shut down your laptop.
 Not only is it safer, but having a blank screen can help you see dust.

 Step 2: Pressing gently on the display, use a microfiber cloth to wipe in one direction.
 Don’t scrub or wipe in circles, as this could damage the display or just move the dust particles around.

 Step 3: Continue wiping across the display until it’s dust-free.

 What about using a duster?
 This is also a safe way to remove dust if the coating is extremely light.
 Avoid feather-style products, which simply push dust into a cloud.
 Instead, find one that collects dust, like the dusters made by Swiffer.
 If using a Swiffer duster, remember to turn off your laptop before using it.

 There’s no set method for removing dust, though you may want to move in an X pattern from top to bottom.

 Sometimes you’ll end up with more than dust on your display.
 Instead of rubbing at it with your microfiber cloth to no avail — and potentially dirtying the cloth in the process — you can use a damp sponge instead.